(Version 1.8)

 chcp 1252

-with no trouble.
+trouble.
 In practice, that doesn't work.
+The problem is avoided by using

 Lower file size limit: For ISO 9660 discs, the file size limit under Windows XP is (232 − 2048) B = 4294965248 B. Files larger than this produce an "Input/Output error" on attempt to open.